sinlesschip/art-of-functional-programming/README.md

         max_number = z;
     }

-Convert this code in the functional style in OCaml.
+Convert this code in the functional style.

 ### Challenge 1 Solution: